telerik/reporting-docs/getting-started/first-steps-integrating.md

 	![Rest Srervice](images/RestSrervice.PNG)

-1. Click __Sample report definition__.
-Click __Next__ > __Finish__.
+1. Click __Sample report definition__ and, then, __Next__ > __Finish__.

 1. Run the project to make sure everything works as expected.
-Navigate ti the `index.html` page to make sure you see the sample report.
+Navigate to the `index.html` page to make sure you see the sample report.

-1. Lets add our own report _DemoReport.trdp_ to the application.
-Note that the Visual Studio Item Template has created a folder `Reports` in your application.
-The default sample report is there, _SampleReport.trdp_.
-To add the _DemoReport.trdp_ in the same folder, right-click over the folder, select __Add__ > __Existing Item__ and navigate to our report.
+1. Let's add your own `DemoReport.trdp` report to the application.
+Note that the Visual Studio Item Template has created a `Reports` folder in your application which contains a default `SampleReport.trdp` report.
+To add the `DemoReport.trdp` to the same folder, right-click the folder, select __Add__ > __Existing Item__ and navigate to your report.

-1. Open the `index.html` file that hosts the Html5 Report Viewer and can be found in the `wwwroot` folder.
-Find the `reportSource` property of the element `#reportViewer1` set up in the `document.ready` event handler of the page.
-Change its inner property `report` from `"SampleReport.trdp"` to `"DemoReport.trdp"`.
+1. Open the `index.html` file that hosts the HTML5 Report Viewer in the `wwwroot` folder.
+Find the `reportSource` property of the `#reportViewer1` element that is set up in the `document.ready` event handler of the page.
+Change its inner `report` element from `"SampleReport.trdp"` to `"DemoReport.trdp"`.

-1. Now, you have to include the connection string in the `appsettings.json` file because we added named connection string to the report.
+1. Now, you have to include the connection string in the `appsettings.json` file because you added a named connection string to the report.
 If the report uses an embedded connection, you do not have to add it again to the Visual Studio project.

-	The JSON configuratino file looks similar to the following:
+	The JSON configuration file looks similar to the following:

 	````json
 {